LaiYanKai/rb2301/docs/06_Logging_and_Recording.md

 ## 5.3&emsp;Tasks
 1. Create a `recorder.py` Python script in the `rb2301_tutorial` package.
     1. In this file, create a new ROS2 node.
 Label the node as `recorder` in the constructor and use the class name `Recorder`.
-    2. In the node, implement a timer that calls a callback every 0.5 seconds.
-    3. Remember to change the `setup.py`.
+    2. Remember to change the `setup.py`.

 2. Create a subscriber to the `/turtle1/pose` topic.

 3. In the **subscriber callback**, record the `x`, `y`, and `theta` data fields from every received message into a `data.txt` file.
 The data should be recorded in tabular format.
-The first column should be `x`, the second column should be `y`, and the third column should be `z`.
+The first column should be `x`, the second column should be `y`, and the third column should be `theta`.
 A new row should be created for every message.

 4. Make sure that the `tutorial` node is modified based on the tasks in the previous chapter in [05_Node.md](05_Node.md).
 Crucially, the turtle should **move back and forth** when the `tutorial` node is run.